ddgenome/ddgenome.github.io/_posts/2020-06-07-why-the-mask.markdown

 -   When around someone who has COVID-19, wear a medical mask.

+Why do the CDC and WHO recommend healthy people wear cloth masks?
+Because 30% or more of people who get COVID-19 are asymptomatic carriers.
+Despite not having symptoms, these carriers shed the virus when breathing, talking, singing, coughing, sneezing, etc.  This means they expose everyone around them to COVID-19.

 Of late there is a lot of talk about how people who wear masks are scared or not tough/strong/cool.
 Since wearing a cloth mask is about protecting the _people around you_, not yourself, it seems an odd, or